HanBrokenHome/tampilan/README.md

 - :telescope: I worked as a web developer and front end developer.

-- :seedling: I'm obsessed with technologyKik untuk menerapkan
+- :seedling: I'm obsessed with technology

 - :zap: In my free time, I will clean up all the code errors and shorten the code so that the web runs smoothly.